totvslabs/carolapp-samples/README.md

 Goal: Execute an application that will process the data in batch.
 The process can be scheduled to run automatically.

+Batch Carol App with Docker
+---

+Language supported: python.

+Goal: Execute a Python application that will process the data in batch, and has the example to submit the build through Operator.
+The process can be scheduled to run automatically.

 Web Carol App
 ---